Diordany/factorio-speed-settings/README.md

 # Speed Settings

-Adds the ability to set the game speed in the mod settings.
+Adds the ability to configure the game speed, along with the player's running, mining and crafting speed in the mod settings.

 # Installation